wnyc/py-zopfli/README.md

 * *numiterations*   Maximum amount of times to rerun forward and backward pass to optimize LZ77 compression cost.
 Good values: 10, 15 for small files, 5 for files over several MB in size or it will be too slow.
+Default value: 15.

 * *blocksplitting*  If true, splits the data in multiple deflate blocks with optimal choice for the block boundaries.
 Block splitting gives better compression.
 Default: